Steps you can take to prepare and create a plan for recovery and success after surgery.

-While you’ll find a wealth of information online, your health care providers will have information that is most relevant to your unique situation.
-Find out what you should do to prepare for surgery, what to expect during the healing process, and how long it will likely take to recover.
-It’s also a good idea to set up appointments for your post-operative check-ups in advance.
+Your health care providers will have information that is most relevant to your unique situation.
+Have a consultation about what you should do to prepare for surgery, what to expect during the healing process, and how long it will likely take to recover.
+This resource outlines common questions and topics to cover.
+If possible, set up appointments for your post-operative check-ups in advance.

 If you are travelling across a border and your gender presentation does not match your identification, consider asking your primary care provider to write you a carry letter.
 A carry letter is a document that you can show to a border agent if you are questioned about your identity.

 After your surgery and recovery, ask your primary care provider about what preventative screenings and exams they recommend for you over the long term (cancer screening, bone density screening, etc.).
 If they aren't sure, inform them about the Rapid Access to Consultative Expertise (R.A.C.E.
 Line) that they can call to receive rapid assistance from a clinician with experience in trans health.

 Take time to review checklists with your GP or NP and the people who will be supporting you after surgery.